|

 Posts: 511

-I do miss it!
-I told my fi that if there was one place for me to live (other than spain) that that would be it!
-Very pretty, quaint, european in its way :)And right next to where all the action is!
-Let me know if you go and what you think!
+I do miss it! frown I told my fi that if there was one place for me to live (other than spain) that that would be it!
+Very pretty, quaint, european in its way :)And right next to where all the action is! smile Let me know if you go and what you think! smile

 _________________________